1.0 Introduction

 Figure 1: DSM with Keyfactor IIS Orchestrator Architecture

-The Universal Orchestrator is part of the Keyfactor software distribution and is available using the Keyfactor customer portal.
+The Universal Orchestrator is part of the Keyfactor software distribution and is available using the Keyfactor Customer Portal.

 2.1 Keyfactor IIS Orchestrator Workflow